teusH/MySense/README.md

 Use for the sensor input plugins `Conf['sync']=False` (to disable multithreading) and switch debug on: `Conf['debug']=True`.
 Set the python debugger `pdb` to break on `break getdata` (input plugin) or `break publish` for stepping through the script.
 Failures in configuration are shown in this way easily.

-After you have tested the needed input/output modules: To test the central script `MySense.py` use first the python debugger.
-The main routine after the initiation and configuration phase is `sensorread`.
-Break on this function and use `print Conf` to show you the configuration settings.
+After you have tested the needed input/output modules: To test the central script `MySense.py` use first the Python debugger `pdb`.
+The main routine after the initiation and configuration phase is `sensorread`, in `pdb` use `break sensorread`.
+Continue to this break point and use `print Conf` to show you the configuration settings.
 Step to the first `getdata` call or `publish` call to go into the input or output module.
-Note that the `getdata` inout call may need some time to allow the module to collect measurement(s) from the sensor module.
+Note that the `getdata()` input routine may need some time in order to allow the module to collect measurement(s) from the sensor.

 ## Current development focus
-The MySense framework/infrastructure is operational.
-By default MySense uses a so called lightweight process (multithreaded) to allow sensor data to be collected asynchronously..
+The MySense framework/infrastructure is operational (alpha phase).

+By default MySense uses a so called lightweight process (multithreaded) to allow sensor data to be collected asynchronously.
-Input is tested with serial, I2C-bus and GPIO sensors.
+Input is tested with serial, I2C-bus and GPIO sensors (meteo,dust,geo,audio, (gas in July 2017).
 The focus is to allow Grove based sensors (easier to plugin to the MySense system) and weather resistent cases for the system.

 ![Pi Breadboard in action](https://www.github.com/teusH/MySense/tree/master/images/MySense0.png)